-Property, plant and equipment and exploration and evaluation assets are assessed for impairment when events or circumstances indicate that the carrying amounts of the assets may not be recoverable.
+Equipment and exploration and evaluation assets are assessed for impairment when events or circumstances indicate that the carrying amounts of the assets may not be recoverable.
 An impairment loss is recognized for any amount by which the asset's carrying value exceeds its recoverable amount.
 The recoverable amount is the higher of the asset's fair value less costs to sell and its value in use.